informalsystems/partnership-heliax/2022/Q2/artifacts/pos-model/PoS-model-cubic.md

-balances[] in Addr → int //map from address to integer bonds[][] in (Addr X Addr) → Bond //map from address to map from address to bond unbonds[][] in (Addr X Addr) → Unbond  //map from (address, address) to unbond slashes[] in Epoch → 2^Slash //map from address to list of slashes
+balances[] in Addr → int //map from address to integer bonds[][] in (Addr X Addr) → Bond //map from address to map from address to bond unbonds[][] in (Addr X Addr) → Unbond  //map from (address, address) to unbond slashes[] in Addr → 2^Slash //map from address to list of slashes enqueued_slashes[] in Epoch → 2^Slash //map from epoch to list of slashes

 validator_sets[] in Epoch → ValidatorSet //map from epoch to validator_set total_voting_power[] in Epoch to VotingPower //map from epoch to voting_power